Aaryan10-sudo/Aaryan10-sudo/README.md

-- 👋 Hi, I’m @Aaryan10-sudo
+                                                 👋 Hi, I’m @Aaryan10-sudo

 - 🌱 I’m currently learning MERN Stack
-- 💞️ I’m looking to work on new full stack development projects
+- I’m looking to work on new full stack development projects
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Aaryan10-sudo/Aaryan10-sudo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.